neonmik/orac-controller/README.md

 sudo raspi-config
 ```

-Highlight the “I2C” option and activate “<Select>”.
+Highlight the “I2C” option and activate, follow the instructions through and reboot your Raspberry Pi.
-Select and activate “<Yes>”
-Highlight and activate “<Ok>”

 Install OracBonnetBridge.py on your Raspberry Pi: